ryowright/IndexCards/README.md

 To see the web app in action:

+1. Pip install required packages - copy following command into terminal:

+      pip install Django djangorestframework django-cors-headers django-rest-knox

-1. Make sure you are in the same directory as the manage.py file after cloning the repository.
+2. Make sure you are in the same directory as the manage.py file after cloning the repository.

-2. Then, type this command in the terminal:
+3. Then, copy this command into the terminal:

       python manage.py runserver

-3. Then copy the url into a browser tab.
+4. Then copy the url into a browser tab.

       It should look something like: http://127.0.0.1:8000/